crucial-project/examples/santa-claus/README.md

 ```

 Make sure that the Crucial DSO server is loading the jar file with the shared
-objects classes.
+crucial.examples.mandelbrot.objects classes.
 The logs should show a line like this:

 ```
 [Server] Loading santa-claus-1.0.jar